So Tidal is at last streaming hi-res content?

 I assume it’s just the usual audiophile recordings get another belly rub from MQA on Tidal?

 Actually, Barry, it’s not.
 The likes of Beyonce and Jason Derulo sit beside Phil Collins and The Doors.
 Click to What’s New → Albums → Masters to see for yourself.
-AudioStream claim that Tidal are sitting on 30,000 MQA files but it seems they’re releasing them unto the wild in a piecemeal fashion.
+AudioStream claims that Tidal are sitting on 30,000 MQA files but it seems they’re releasing them unto the wild in a piecemeal fashion.
 Around 500 albums have thus far emerged.

 But you can’t stand Phil Collins’ music?